-A Girls Summer Adventure Camp in Washington Olympic Mountains & San Juan Islands
+A Summer Adventure Camp in Washington Olympic Mountains & San Juan Islands

-From ocean tide pools to lush rainforests to alpine lakes - this Washington state summer camp will have you brimming over with enthusiasm for wild places in the Pacific Northwest!
+From ocean tide pools to lush rainforests to alpine lakes - this Washington state summer camp will have you brimming over with enthusiasm for the wild places of the Pacific Northwest!

-Set in the San Juan Islands and in the Olympic Peninsula of Washington state where ecological diversity abounds, this multi-adventure Alpengirl trip boasts one of our favorite backpacking trips where you hike out of the rainforest to the top of a rocky “High-Divide” ridgeline to find yourself standing in a field of purple gentians and yellow glacier lilies while admiring a 360-degree view of snowy peaks and Mount Olympus in the distance.
+Set in Washington State's San Juan Islands and Olympic Peninsula, where ecological diversity abounds, this multi-adventure Alpengirl trip boasts one of our favorite backpacking trips as well as a sea-kayaking expedition guaranteed to dazzle the senses.
+The spectacular backpacking portion of the camp leads you out of the rainforest and up to the high divide below the peaks of the Olympic Mountains, where you'll find yourself standing in a field of purple gentians and yellow glacier lilies, while admiring a 360-degree view of snowy peaks and Mount Olympus in the distance.

-If this best-of-the-best backpacking trip isn’t enough to get you to lace up your hiking boots, we’ll boost your inspiration by adding a 3-day overnight sea kayaking trip in the San Juan Islands, hiking and exploring local trails, rock climbing at Mt Erie, camping and hot spring soak, and campfire on the beach plus a grand finale in Canada!
+If this best-of-the-best backpacking trip isn't enough to get you to lace up your hiking boots, we’ll boost your inspiration by adding a 3-day overnight sea kayaking trip in the San Juan Islands, hiking and exploring local trails, rock climbing at Mount Erie, hot springs soaking, a tidepooling and beach day, and a grand finale in Port Angeles!

 Once we arrive, we'll learn how to set up our tents and enjoy the first of many delicious and fresh camp meals before settling into our tents for the night.

-Day 2: Waking up refreshed and renewed, you will grab your sleeping pad, head outside to an open space under the trees nearby, and set up for your first daily morning yoga session.
-After a strong morning stretch, we’ll fill our bellies with a yummy Alpengirl breakfast of perhaps Peach Cinnamon Pancakes before packing up to meet our sea kayaking guides.
+Day 2: Waking up refreshed and renewed, you'll grab your sleeping pad, head outside to an open space under the trees nearby, and set up for your first daily morning yoga session.
+After a strong morning stretch, we’ll fill our bellies with a yummy Alpengirl breakfast - perhaps Peach Cinnamon Pancakes.

 This afternoon we’ll enjoy a trail hike to reach the highest point on Whidbey Island at Deception Pass for great views of the Salish Sea, Mt Baker and the Cascade Peaks in the distance.